semosso/100-days-of-code/log.md

 **Thoughts**: Cool to start understanding how HTML/CSS syntax works, and also to notice how Python is so fucking easier to write.
 In LPTHW, excited to begin using logic, will be important to keep in mind ideas of BRANCHES and NESTING.

 **Projects**: Very dumb study drill from LPTHW just to test if-elif-else statements: <a href=https://github.com/semosso/lpthw/blob/master/ex31_new-game.py>exercise 31</a>

-**December 22, 2018, Saturday**

-**Progress**: Worked on a script to automatize my 100 days of code log input, formatting and commit/push to git.

-**Thoughts**: Happy about thinking of the project.
-I assume it's very dirty and amateurish, but still feels good.
-Will try to get a few LPTHW exercises tomorrow.

-**Project**: Autolog.